Fable Legends: Development

+Announcement and beta

-Fable Legends began development in the summer of 2012 and was announced on 20 August 2013 with a cinematic trailer directed by Ben Hibon and narrated by Michael Gambon as the Villain.
+Fable Legends was announced on 20 August 2013 with a cinematic trailer directed by Ben Hibon and narrated by Michael Gambon as the Villain.
 The first revealed gameplay footage was shown in June 2014 with gameplay performed on stage by the development team.
 A limited, closed multiplayer beta began on 16 October.
-Made on a budget of around $75 million, it was going to be one of the most expensive video games of all times.
+Made on a budget of around $75 million, it was going to be one of the most expensive video games of all time.

 The game was intended to have a 5–10 year lifecycle, and to be integrated into the cloud features of the Xbox One.
 SmartGlass features would have allowed villain players to make their plan of attack before a quest.

 Microsoft also intended to release Fable Legends on Windows 10, exclusive to the Windows 10 Store.
 The game would have featured cross-platform multiplayer between Microsoft Windows and Xbox One.
 Also support for DirectX 12 was to be added with the game's release.

 Lionhead confirmed that the game would use a free-to-play model.
 Initially for 2015, the game was officially delayed to following year, so as to give additional time for Lionhead Studios to polish the game.
 An open beta was set to be available in the first or second quarter of 2016.